Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/toggle_radio.rst

 These buttons are used to activate or deactivate options.
 Use :kbd:`LMB` to change their state.

 On checkboxes a tick is shown when the option is activated.
 Toggle buttons are used to set an on/off status.
-When state is on, they appear like pressed (dark).
+When state is on, they appear pressed (dark).
 Clicking this type of button will toggle a state but will not perform any operation.
 Some toggle buttons have an icon version for each state.